Singles (and Seduction?) on Sailboats February 25, 2014Posted by Onely in Food for Thought.

 Tags: Guest Post Singles, happy singles advice, Veronica Hayes

-add a comment Copious Readers, remember that we always like guest posts expressing different writers’ feelings on being single and happy (or not).
+1 comment so far Copious Readers, remember that we always like guest posts expressing different writers’ feelings on being single and happy (or not).
 Here is one from Veronica Hayes.
 We welcome comments!

 –Christina and Lisa